-If a set speed is to be increased or decreased slightly, e.g. to adapt to the traffic flow, hold lever in position 1 or 2 until the desired speed is reached.
+If a set speed is to be increased or decreased slightly, e.g. to adapt to the traffic flow, hold lever in position 1 or 2 until the desired speed is reached, or briefly tip the control lever in the appropriate direction for increases or decreases in 1 km/h (0.6 mph) increments.
 When the lever is released, the newly set speed remains.

-3 Cancelling

-To cancel the cruise control, briefly push lever to position 3.
-When you step on the brake pedal or the vehicle speed falls below approx. 40 km/h (25 mph), for example when driving upgrade, the cruise control will be cancelled.
+3 Cancelling To cancel the cruise control, briefly push lever to position 3.
+When you step on the brake or clutch pedal or the vehicle speed clutch pedal or the vehicle speed falls below approx. 40 km/h (25 mph), for example when driving upgrade, the cruise control will be cancelled.